Tyrcnex/23-24-notes/course-notes/art/Jackson Pollock.md

 His art style and artworks:
 - We can take a look into his early art style in his artwork Going West.
 It can be considered a form of visionary art, as it takes a somewhat real scenario and adds swirling forms that increases the emotional intensity.
+- We see in 1943 that Pollock starts experimenting with his famous drip technique.
+- We can see in 1943